Soaring Softly: At age four, a Champion on turf

 Wintered in Florida, after she won just one minor race in six starts on dirt in 1998, Soaring Softly's handlers made the decision to test her on the turf course at Gulfstream Park.
 The result was instant success that ended with a Championship year.
 Soaring Softly won her first five starts of the year, including the Sheepshead Bay Handicap and New York Handicap, before finishing fifth in the Diana Handicap at Saratoga Race Course in early September.
-Then, under new jockey Jerry Bailey, she won the Grade 1 Flower Bowl Invitational Handicap at Belmont Park, notably defeating runnerup Coretta.
+Then, under new jockey Jerry Bailey, she won the Grade 1 Flower Bowl Invitational Handicap at Belmont Park, notably defeating runner-up Coretta.
 She capped off the year with her seventh win in eight starts, gaining a second straight victory over Coretta in the mile and three-eighths Breeders' Cup Filly & Mare Turf, hosted that year by Gulfstream Park.
 She was voted the 1999 American Champion Female Turf Horse.

 After developing a tissue strain that would have required therapy and a lengthy recovery, Soaring Softly was retired from racing.